-The International Student Services Office is located in Building A-13, Admissions and Records.
-This office will handle your credit college application and international student matters.
+The International Student Services Office is located in the SSB Building, 4th Floor.
+This office will handle your credit college application and international student matters for credit students.

 Office Hours: Monday – Friday, 8:30 am – 12 pm and 1 – 5 pm.